Sayandip0408/Two-Player-Shooting-Game-for-Inkoop.github.io/README.md

 # Two-Player-Shooting-Game-for-Inkoop.github.io

+It was a task given by Inkoop Website Development Company.

 # Play the game here:

 https://sayandip0408.github.io/Two-Player-Shooting-Game-for-Inkoop.github.io/

+# About the Game
 Create a 2 player shooting game.

 Each player has a health of 100.